fmbot-discord/docs/docs/commands/index.md

 !!! warning ""
     To delete all your data from .fmbot, including friends and other settings, use `.remove`.

 ---

+### .settings

+Shows an overview of all your .fmbot settings.

+Use the dropdown to pick what setting you want to change.

+!!! note "Examples"
+    `.settings`

+    `/settings` (responds in-channel)

+---

 ### .fmmode